jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

   | `moduleDescription` | A json-object that specifies what your module is called, who made it and more.
 See [moduleDescription](#module-description). |
   | `requiredPackages`  | An optional field that, if specified, is an array of R packages that your analysis depends on and that are not shipped with JASP (see [the package list](https://jasp-stats.org/r-package-list)).
 This can take the form of a simple array of strings `["package1", "package2"]` or an array of objects `[{ "package": "package1", "version": "1.2.3"}, { "package": "packageWithoutVersion" }, ...]`. |
   | `menu`              | Specifies the icon to show in the ribbon and the analyses your module adds, see [description-menu](#description-menu). |

+### upgrade.json
+The (optional) upgrade.json file contains any upgrades that must be done on older, saved, versions of your analyses.
+So this is only of importance after you release a second or later version of your module and it will allow for seamless loading of these older files.
+For more information on this, see [the manual on upgrade.json](jasp-upgrade-json.md).

 #### Module Description
 This field should contain a json object with the following fields: